 Why do people visit the Bom Jesus do Monte Catholic shrine?

-Having been completed only two centuries ago the Shrine of Good Jesus of the Mountain is new by Portuguese standards.
-It hasn't been the site of any miracles or visitations, but it's a popular pilgrimmage site anyway.
+Translating as “good Jesus of the mountain,” Bom Jesus do Monte was built between 1784 and 1811, which is quite new by Portuguese standards.
+And while it has never been the site of any miracles or visitations, the shrine has become a popular pilgrimmage site anyway.

 It’s worth spending time to enjoy the tree-covered area surrounding the cathedral.
 It’s peaceful in its own right and there are quiet nooks where you can sit and enjoy a bit of solitude.